Open-MSS/MSS/docs/development.rst

 If you want to contribute make a fork on bitbucket of `mss <https://bitbucket.org/wxmetvis/mss>`_.

+In the mss package is some demodata included.
+The default where this is stored is $HOME/mss.
+Your clone of the mss repository needs a different folder, e.g. workspace/mss.
+Avoid to mix data and source.

 Some of used packages are in the conda-forge channel located, so we have to add this channel to the default::

   $ conda config --add channels conda-forge